 How You Should Change Your Business Continuity and Disaster Recovery Plans in 2020

 The recent pandemic has shown that business continuity is not solely based on disaster recovery of the IT infrastructure.
 Questions like, “How do you move the entire company to the home-office mode?” were solved at a very fast pace.
-To avoid situations like this in the future, here's what you should keep in mind:
+To avoid situations like this in the future, here's what you should include in the BCDR plan:

 - Work-from-home policy.
 Now you know that disaster strikes unexpectedly, but business downtime should still be minimized.
 Develop a work-from-home policy on the basis of what you've learned during the pandemic.
 The policy should include remote access, bring-your-own-device, and remote workforce security considerations.

 - The new layer of security.
 One office building with dozens of employees is a challenge for cybersecurity.
 But once employees are at home, you have dozens of possible points of intrusion, and you cannot always directly control security.
-You need to create a security education program for employees, perform penetration tests, and create a security policy appropriate to the bring-your-own-device approach.
+You need to create a security education program for employees, perform penetration tests, create a security policy appropriate to the bring-your-own-device approach, and add them to your BCDR plan.

 - Focus on employee safety.
 Your first priority should be to maximize your employees’ safety.